smokeballdev/api-docs/docs/documentation/g-Matters.md

 ```http
 GET https://api.smokeball.com/matters
 ```

-Set header variable `Api-Version` with value `2.0` to access new version.

 The endpoint returns a paginated list of matters based on the action/filter paramaters specified in the request.